 • skin diseases.

-In folk medicine, the wood-destroying fungus chaga has been known since ancient times.
-Mentions of its use are found in herbal books from the beginning of the 12th century.
+The wood-destroying fungus chaga has been known in folk medicine since ancient times.
+Mentions of its use have been found in herbalists since the beginning of the 12th century.
 It has found wide application in modern pharmacy.
-The mushroom itself and preparations from it have medicinal properties and are used in medicine for the prevention and treatment of cancer and gastrointestinal diseases.
+The mushroom itself and preparations made from it have medicinal properties and are used in medicine for the prevention and treatment of cancer and gastrointestinal diseases.

 Befungin

-Befungin is an extract that is obtained from growths of birch chaga with the addition of cobalt salt.
+Befungin is an extract obtained from growths of birch chaga with the addition of cobalt salt.
 It has a general tonic effect, normalizes metabolic processes and digestion.

 Befungin is used in cases of: